Rail transport in Botswana: Post 1987 (Botswana Railways Era)

 The opening of the Beitbridge Bulawayo Railway in Zimbabwe in 1999 resulted in a major drop in the volume of freight transit and income.
+Freight traffic fell from a reported 1.1 million tonnes in 1999 to only 150,000 tonnes in 2005.
 As a response the BR has been considering the construction of a direct line to Zambia (Zambia Railways), bypassing Zimbabwe, to regain income from transit.